Janine Reynaud

 Janine Reynaud (13 August 1930 – 13 May 2018) was a French film actress best known for her appearances in several films by director Jesús Franco, in particularly the 1968 film Succubus.

 Biography

 Reynaud was born in Paris, France in 1930.

+Her filmography consists mostly of genre and exploitation pictures, including softcore films.
 She appeared in the films Six Days a Week and Mission to Caracas (both 1965) before starring in several films directed by Jesús Franco, including Kiss Me Monster (1967) and Succubus (1968).

 Reynaud was married to her Succubus co-star Michel Lemoine for a time, though they eventually separated.
 Reynaud retired to the United States, settling in Texas.
 She died on 13 May 2018 in Sugar Land, a suburb of Houston.